The Papers of Benjamin Franklin

 The Papers of Benjamin Franklin is a collaborative effort by a team of scholars at Yale University, American Philosophical Society and others who have searched, collected, edited, and published the numerous letters from and to Benjamin Franklin, and other works, especially those involved with the American Revolutionary period and thereafter.
-The publication of Franklin's papers has been an ongoing production since its first issue in 1959, and is expected to reach near fifty volumes, with more than forty volumes completed as of 2022.
+The publication of Franklin's papers has been an ongoing production since its first issue in 1959, and is expected to reach nearly fifty volumes, with more than forty volumes completed as of 2022.
 The costly project was made possible from donations by the American Philosophical Association and Life magazine.